Skip to main content

 • Be customer first: Being customer first means putting the customer at the forefront of your decision-making.
 When you plan your training with the customer in mind, you’ll naturally create a better program.

-• Set clear objectives: Identify the key skills and knowledge areas that your team needs to know and structure your training around those aspects.
+• Set clear customer service objectives: Identify the key skills and knowledge areas that your team needs to know and structure your training around those aspects.

 • Monitor performance: Ensure you monitor your agent performance to assess your training effectiveness and identify improvement opportunities.
 Doing so can help you evaluate your program and scale your customer support team.